What’s driving brand crises in China?

 In addition, Weibo is only one of many social media in China, albeit the most influential, at least for now.

-Concerns over the methodology notwithstanding, the report is worth a read.
+Concerns over the methodology notwithstanding, the report is well worth a read.

 Here it is in full: